karkman/MMB-901_Metagenomics/Practicals/README.md

 done
 ```

 After the job has finished, check what you got?
-Make sure you have all 9 sequenicng experiments downloaded.
+Make sure you have all 9 sequencing experiments downloaded.
 If not, check which ones are missing and download them individually with `fasterq-dump` using the run accession(s).

 To save some space, we should compress the sequence files (`fasterq-dump` downloads uncompressed fastq files).